DavidAnson/markdownlint/README.md

 bad.md: 3: MD018 No space after hash on atx style header
 ```

-Or invoke `markdownlint.sync` for a synchronous call:
+Or invoke `markdownlint.sync` for a synchronous call and/or pass `true` to `toString`
+to use rule aliases instead of names:

 ```js
 var result = markdownlint.sync(options);